 There is no separate application process to activate your discount - simply highlight that you are an alumni of Middlesex when applying for your course to ensure the bursary is applied.

-An instalment plan gives you the opportunity to spread the cost of your tuition fees in instalments instead of paying your fees in full by the payment deadline.
+An instalment plan allows you to spread the cost of your tuition fees in instalments instead of paying your fees in full by the payment deadline.
+Unless you pay in full, please ensure you sign up for your preferred instalment plan option.

 Students with a postgraduate loan